enteraname74/Cloudy/README.md

 ## Set up the server

-> The app best work with docker and docker compose.
+> The app works best with docker and docker compose.
 Be sure to have these installed on your system.

 You need to provide a `.env` file with all the environment variable that the server needs.
 With this, you can customize the settings of the server.